PenelopeFudd/tesla-model-y-checklist/README.md

 - [ ] Confirm the charging cable and the [J1772 adapter](https://shop.tesla.com/product/sae-j1772-charging-adapter) aren't missing

 ## Final thoughts about your delivery inspection
-Please don't be that guy that block Tesla deliveries and staff for hours going over your new car with a microscope.
+Please don't be "that guy" that block Tesla deliveries and staff for hours going over your new car with a microscope.
 You can report all of the above after you get home, at your leisure: you have a day/100 miles.
 It’s not like you won’t accept the car because of some minor issue that can be fixed by a mobile service tech later (but won’t be fixed at pickup).
 Critical things to check on site are VIN, color, wheels, etc. and critical safety, like being able to